sumegizoltan73/AngularChess/README.md

 - Multilingualism,
 - Timer, with separate measurements for each color,
-- Save and reload game (including step list)
-- Synchronize reload in case of pairing,
 - Email forwarding,
 - Built-in situational situations for self-test (chess mat, dead position, dead position),
 - Play based on a playlist,